djl997/laravel-actor-is-active/README.md

 ## Requirements
-Laravel Actor is Online requires PHP 8+ and Laravel 6+.
+Laravel Actor is Online requires PHP 8.2 or higher and Laravel 11+.

 ## Installation
 1. You can install the package via composer: